Hoka One One Stinson STR 4 Reviewed & Rated Review Facts

 , but this brand goes against that precedent.
 This offers the runner a unique experience to achieve a low drop, natural running feel, but still, provides the added support and cushioning of the high volume CMEVA midsole foam.

-- Lug covered outsole for added traction and grip provides the runner with the ability to traverse road or trail.
+- Lug-covered outsole for added traction and grip

 The bottom line here is that Hoka knows how to make a comfortable shoe.
-They have gone against the minimalist fad and doubled down on pillow soft midsole.
+They have gone against the minimalist fad and doubled down on the pillow-soft midsole.
 The meta rocker construction propels the foot forward and improves the overall gait of the runner.
-These shoes are expensive, but the added durability in the upper, midsole, and outsole help justify the cost, as do the cushioning and stability features.
-Runners who love a comfortable shoe and are looking for more support and stability fell in love with these road and trail running shoes.
+These shoes are expensive, but the added durability in the upper, the midsole, and the outsole help justify the cost, as do the cushioning and stability features.
+Runners who love a comfortable shoe and are looking for more support and stability fell in love with Hoka Stinson STR 4 road and trail running shoes.